 - The level of air pollution and construction around the home

-For your standard 1"-3" air filters, the manufacturers basically suggest to change them bi-monthly, which is in fact a great rule of thumb.
-Still, general rules aren't always for everybody.
-If you have to tolerate light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
+For the common 1"-3" air filters, the OEM specs basically suggest to change them bi-monthly, which is actually a great rule of thumb.
+Still, general guidelines are not applicable to all.
+If you have to endure light to moderate allergies, you may need to upgrade the air filter or change them even more regularly than OEM specifications.
 On the other hand, if you're in a low population area, own a seldom occupied home (like a vacation home) or an area with little auto traffic, annual replacement of your air filter may be quite sufficient.
-Why do pets matter so much?
-They have a tendency to shed, which can clog your air filter quick.
-Naturally, the air filter is just doing its job by capturing pet hair and dander, but exceptionally dirty filters can cause weak HVAC performance.
+Why do we call out our beloved pets?
+They have a tendency to shed, which can clog your air filter fast.
+Naturally, the air filter is just doing its job by trapping pet hair and dander, but extremely dirty filters can cause diminished HVAC performance.

 - Several pets or have allergies: Change every 30-45 days